COVID: Germany sputters on vaccine mandate | DW | 17.01.2022

 Thomas Mertens, the chairman of Germany's independent vaccine commission, STIKO, speaking to the Stuttgarter Zeitung daily, warned that the debate was "dividing society" and that "too much pressure" was building around the issue.

-The news magazine Spiegel conducted a survey of over 5,000 individuals and found that 64% of them support a general vaccine mandate, however, that is a 9% drop from the previous month.
+The news magazine Der Spiegel conducted a survey of more than 5,000 individuals and found that 64% of them support a general vaccine mandate — however, that is a nine-point drop from the previous month.

-Although the number of Germans who deny that COVID-19 exists stands at under 10% (source: public broadcaster ZDF), the protest against restrictions on the unvaccinated and the prospect of vaccine mandates shows no signs of abating.
+Although the number of Germans who deny that COVID-19 exists stands at under 10%, according to the public broadcaster ZDF, the protests against restrictions on unvaccinated people and the prospect of vaccine mandates show no signs of abating.

 Many opponents of the policy cite a statute in Germany's constitution, the Basic Law: It mandates that the government must protect people's health and safety and prohibits the government from interfering with a person's right to make their own choices about what happens to their body.